-The Mineral Resource Act is the framework legislation for all activities related to mineral and hydrocarbon exploration and exploitation.
+The Mineral Resource Act is the framework legislation for all activities related to mineral exploration and exploitation.

 Greenland Parliament Act no. 7 of December 7, 2009, on mineral resources and mineral resource activities (the Mineral Resources Act) came into force on January 1st 2010.
 The act is valid with following amendments: